Blue Is the Warmest Colour: Plot

-Adèle (Adèle Exarchopoulos) is an introverted 15-year-old high-school student.
+Adèle is an introverted 15-year-old high-school student.
 She passes an older woman with short blue hair in the streets one day and is instantly attracted.
-She sleeps with Thomas, a boy from school, but is ultimately dissatisfied and ends their relationship.
-After having vivid fantasies about the blue-haired woman while masturbating and kissing Béatrice, one of her female friends, Adèle becomes troubled about her sexual identity.
+She has sex with Thomas, a boy from school, losing her virginity, but is ultimately dissatisfied and ends their relationship.
+After having vivid sexual fantasies about the blue-haired woman while masturbating and kissing Béatrice, one of her female friends, Adèle becomes troubled about her sexual identity.
 Béatrice says she does not want to proceed further and tells Adèle to forget the kiss.

 Adèle's friend, the openly gay Valentin, takes her to a gay dance bar.
 Adèle later leaves and enters a lesbian bar, where some women flirt with her.
-The blue-haired woman, art student Emma (Léa Seydoux), is there and intervenes, claiming Adèle is her cousin.
+The blue-haired woman, art student Emma, is there and intervenes, claiming Adèle is her cousin.
 Emma and Adèle become friends.
 After Emma shows up at the school, Adèle's friends suspect her of being a lesbian and ostracise her.

 Adèle and Emma grow closer and kiss at a picnic.
-They later have sex and begin a passionate relationship.
+They later have sex and begin a passionate sexual relationship.
 Emma's artsy family welcomes Adèle, but Adèle tells her conservative, working-class parents that Emma is her tutor for philosophy class.
 Some of Adèle's old friends attend her surprise 18th birthday party, but Emma does not.

 In the years that follow, the two women move in together.
-Adèle becomes an elementary school teacher, while Emma tries to advance her painting career by throwing frequent house parties.
+Adèle becomes a kindergarten teacher, while Emma tries to advance her painting career by throwing frequent house parties.
 At one party, Adèle meets Emma's pregnant colleague Lise, gallery owner Joachim, and aspiring actor Samir.
 Samir discusses America with Adèle while the others discuss sex, and the two become friends.
 Emma spends more time at the party with Lise.